Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 In the last year, I've met many new libraries that are related to React.
-It's especially due to the fact I didn't have previous experience and as well javascript is such fast programming language that a lot of libraries are released every day.
+It's especially due to the fact I didn't have previous experience and as well javascript is such fast programming language where a lot of libraries are released every day.
 I would like to postpone my experience here and bring you closer to what I think.
 What do I see and consider today to be necessary when working with React?
 Libraries can help those who start with it.
 I started with React at the official [tutorial](https://reactjs.org/tutorial/tutorial.html) from Facebook.